ryze-labs/investment-theses/zapper.md

 **Long term flexibility**

-Due to Zapper’s custom “Zaps” smart contracts, Zapper is in a unique position to make custom integrations and deployments across multiple platforms without leaving the Zapper dashboard.
+Due to Zapper’s custom “Zaps” smart contracts, Zapper is in a unique position to make custom integrations and deployments across multiple platforms without  d Zapper dashboard.
 One example is the recent announcement that Zapper is “very close to releasing a feature where you will be able to add and remove liquidity on QuickswapDEX and PancakeSwap” with further integrations with Optimum and Arbitrum in the works.
 This speed in keeping up with the latest trends and technologies has become a signature of Zapper and is one of the reasons why we are super bullish on the platform’s future.

 **User experience**